 Atsugi NAS is again about 45 minutes ride by suburban train from Tokyo, this time with about a 25 minute walk.
 Home to predominantly JMSDF P3 Orions, it is also home base for the US Navy Pacific Fleet when any carriers are in Yokohama harbour.

 Haneda Airport has a good mix of domestic and some international traffic.
-It is easily reached from Tokyo by monorail and has excellent facilities for spotters/photographers – the fences on the observation areas have cutouts in them for cameras!
+It is easily reached from Tokyo by monorail and has excellent facilities for spotters/photographers – the fences on the observation areas have cutouts in them for best swiss replica watches cameras!
 There are 3 terminals, each of which have observation areas.

 Narita Airport is further out of town than Haneda and can be expensive to get to – especially if you take the express train!.
 However it is possible to take the suburban train which is a little longer but much cheaper!